 Reloading for the Whelen got me trying a number of bullets.
 My initial attempt was the 225 grain Barnes TSX copper bullet.
 I think I chose this because my experience with Barnes bullets in the 300 Win Mag was nothing short of amazing.
 The trouble was that no matter what I tried, the Barnes didn't like my Whelen, and I could never get decent groups.
 I ended up using Nosler 225 grain Accubonds for hunting ... despite the price tag.
 I did find though, that the Accubonds didn't penetrate moose well at close range... even when attempting lung shots.

 Then, I came across Speer Hot-Cor 250 grain pointed soft point bullets.
 They were cheap, they shot accurately, and they were absolute magic in my rifle when loaded on top of RL15 powder.
-I worked up a load that gave me 2770 fps without any pressure signs.
-I eventually settled on a combination for hunting that pushed the Hot-Cors at 2700 fps.
+I worked up a load that gave me 2575 fps.
 There was only one problem ... my new favorite round kicked like a mule, even compared to the Nosler 225 grain Accubonds which were loaded pretty hot.
 That old classic stock just wasn't up to it.
 I finally got sick of having my glasses nudged by the scope each time I shot ... it was time for an upgrade.

 That upgrade took the shape of a custom made muzzle brake, designed by AC Douglas of Saskatoon, Saskatchewan, and a new Bell and Carlson stock.
 AC designs his brakes so that they disperse the blast slightly forward, not backward.
 The result is that his brakes aren't as loud as one would expect, yet they do a remarkable job of reducing recoil.
 I bedded the action and free floated the barrel.

-The final result is my own personal favorite all-time rifle.
-The old Rem 700 looks fantastic, feels fantastic, is friendly to shoot, and hits like a freight train out to 300 yards.
+The final result was that the Whelen became my own personal favorite all-time rifle.
+The old Rem 700 looked fantastic, felt fantastic, was friendly to shoot, and it hit like a freight train out to 300 yards.